yakshaving-art/hurrdurr/README.md

-This will result in `pointy_haired_boss` being an owner of the handbook, `rrhh_demon` being a maintainer, and whoever else is registered as an active regular user in the remote instance to be assigned as a developer.
+This will result in `pointy_haired_boss` being an owner of the handbook, `rrhh_demon` being a maintainer, and whoever else is registered as an active regular user in the gitlab instance to be assigned as a developer.